DeformableFriends/NeuralTracking/README.md

 python example_viz.py
 ```

 to run inference on a couple of source and target frames that you can already find at [example_data](example_data).
-For this, you'll be using a model checkpoint that we lso provide at [checkpoints](checkpoints).
+For this, you'll be using a model checkpoint that we also provide at [checkpoints](checkpoints).

 Within the [Open3D](http://www.open3d.org/) viewer, you can view the following by pressing these keys: